 Microsoft Teams is becoming a true app platform

-Microsoft Dataflex is the logical next step in democratizing the app building and process automation tools in Power Platform.
-The version included with Microsoft Teams is aimed at new app makers who want to solve business problems for their own teams, for whom the organization level admin and development capabilities in the full Dataflex Pro might be overkill.
-While primarily a subset of the platform capabilities behind current CDS based Power Apps and Dynamics 365 solutions, Dataflex can offer a streamlined experience for Teams users to configure data models and manage security.
+Microsoft Dataverse is the logical next step in democratizing the app building and process automation tools in Power Platform.
+The version included with Microsoft Teams is aimed at new app makers who want to solve business problems for their own teams, for whom the organization level admin and development capabilities in the full Dataverse might be overkill.
+While primarily a subset of the platform capabilities behind current CDS based Power Apps and Dynamics 365 solutions, Dataverse can offer a streamlined experience for Teams users to configure data models and manage security.
 These new options will introduce additional solution architecture considerations for organizations who are already leveraging CDS and Power Apps today.
-For new customers, the Teams based entry point into the world of Dataflex will likely become a significant driver of Power Platform usage growth in many, many organizations.
+For new customers, the Teams based entry point into the world of Dataverse will likely become a significant driver of Power Platform usage growth in many, many organizations.

 Read our highlights from the General Availability announcement on November 16th from this blog post: Welcome to Microsoft Dataverse for Teams.